Developer Guide

 This feature has potential to be even more useful.
 If commands are enhanced to support operating on multiple Person

-can be implemented to support this, thus changes to commands will be minimal.
+at once, a new Identifier can be implemented to support this, thus changes to commands will be minimal.

 Enhancing data storage